Authentication

 You pass your client credentials to our resource and receive a token that you provide in all calls to any Travelport TripServices API.
 The token is valid for 24 hours.
 When it expires, make another call and receive another token.
 You can request tokens either via the language of your choice or by sending a request from the Postman collection included in the developer toolkits linked below.

 Travelport provides your credentials when you are provisioned for the TripServices APIs.
 Travelport assigns your organization one or more usernames and access groups, based on their point(s) of sale.
-An access group contains information about an organization, including PCC, location, currency, NDC and GDS carrier information for the Flights APIs, and printer linkages.
+An access group contains information about an organization, including [PCC](/docs/stays/stays-glossary#p), location, currency, NDC and GDS carrier information for the Air APIs, and printer linkages.
 An access group identifies to Travelport the content to which an application or user has access.
 Each username is assigned at least one access group and is sent in the API authentication request.
 The auth token returned ensures that the API responses return data that is relevant to an organization’s specific location.

 ### Authentication Endpoints